17 Crazy Facts About Guinness That Will Surprise You

 "'Guinness proved to be about twice as effective at preventing the blood platelets from clumping and forming the kind of clot that can cause a heart attack,' according to the study's main author, John Folts, a professor of medicine and nutritional director of the University of Wisconsin Coronary Thrombosis Research and Vascular Biology Laboratory," Cape Cod Times reported.

 So though Guinness is not safe for pregnant women to drink or to throw back after getting rolled out of the OR, this drink does have some beneficial side effects, especially when it comes to maintaining a healthy digestive system and supporting your heart health.

 Guinness is vegan.

 In 2017, Guinness confirmed that it changed up its filtration process, doing away with the use of isinglass, a byproduct of fish.
 Without it, the beer is now officially vegan-friendly.
 Cheers, vegans!

 More than 160,000 pints of Guinness are lost every year in facial hair.

 Guinness commissioned a study in 2000, which found that an estimated 162,719 pints of Irish stout go to waste every year via facial hair.

 According to scientists, .56 milliliters of Guinness is trapped in a beard or mustache with each sip.
 And it takes about 10 sips to finish a pint.
 An estimated 92,370 Guinness consumers every year in the U.K. have facial hair.
-Figuring they consume an average of 180 pints each a year, the total cost of wasted Guinness annually is about $536,000.
-So if you want to get the most of your Guinness, it’s a good idea to shave.
+Figuring they consume an average of 180 pints each annually, the total cost of wasted Guinness annually is about $536,000.
+So if you want to get the most out of your Guinness, it's a good idea to shave.